Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 > In particular, an `inline` function cannot access entities with a stronger visibility (i.e. `public inline` function accessing a `private` property).
 > There is one exception to this: a `public inline` function can access `internal` entities which are marked with a special builtin [annotation][Annotations] `@PublishedApi`.

-### Declaration modifiers

-TODO(this is a stub)

-TODO(do we need this section at all?
-Seems like modifiers should be covered in their respective sections)

-A member function of a classifier declaration may be declared `abstract`, `open` or `override`, which means that it can be (or is supposed to) be overridden in the classes derived from it (see the [inheritance section][Overriding] for details).

-TODO(declaration scope)